Reviews You Can Rely On

 REASONS TO AVOID

 The Lange XT3 120 is the best we've tested for downhill-optimized performance.
 For someone who spends most of their time riding chairs or other mechanized access, it's a great choice.
 It's also optimal for those who typically engage in short tours, boot packs, and “sidecountry” touring.
 It is one of a few available that will work with tech-style touring bindings and with resort alpine bindings (the resort bindings must be “GripWalk” compatible).
-Our lead test editor and full-time backcountry ski guide has used them for some day-to-day guiding, where comfort, downhill performance, and warmth are his biggest considerations.
+Our lead test editor and full-time backcountry ski guide have used them for some day-to-day guiding, where comfort, downhill performance, and warmth are his biggest considerations.

 The weight and lack of touring mobility will narrow the appeal of these boots.
 They don't tour or climb nearly as well as other options we assess.
 We do not recommend them for big days or technical tours.
 If you have aspirations along those lines, a similarly-priced boot like Tecnica Zero G Tour Pro is a better investment.
 That said, if you're a fan of going into the backcountry for short jaunts and want excellent downhill performance, where the uphill isn't as much of a concern, the XT3 120 is a strong recommendation.
 We've seen people take these boots on 8000-vertical-foot walkabouts.
 It isn't recommended and is more a testament to those testers' grit than to the efficiency of the boot.
 Nonetheless, almost anything is possible.